-- Kent Goss, Intellectual Property leader and his Pillsbury Winthrop litigation team to Orrick Herrington & Sutcliffe (L.A.) where he heads the litigation group.
+- Represented Kent Goss, Intellectual Property leader and his Pillsbury Winthrop litigation team to Orrick Herrington & Sutcliffe (L.A.) where he led the litigation group for five years.

 - Established the labor group for Norton Rose Fulbright: Art Silbergeld, Dickstein Shapiro Western Regional Labor Chair (and group) and John Yslas, Foley & Lardner National Employment Class Action Co-chair and Regional Labor Chair to Norton Rose in Los Angeles.

 Sandy received a B.A. from U.C.
 Santa Barbara in 1971.
 He was founder and president of the U.C.S.B.
 Speakers Bureau; represented the University in a Communications Seminar with IBM Executives and was founder and Team Captain of the U.C.S.B.
 Table Tennis Team.